What is an Agreement?

 4. Recognize the Obligations and Payments

 Obviously, an agreement letter or contract must include the obligations of both parties.
-In its most simplistic manner, the agreement letter or form should clearly describe the obligations of each party that must be performed to maintain a valid agreement.
+In its most simplistic manner, the agreement form should clearly describe the obligations of each party that must be performed to maintain a valid agreement.
 Furthermore, methods of payments must be presented in the agreement letter.
 The payments that we're referring to are what one party gains from the opposite party after the obligations of the agreement are accomplished.
 This can be in the form of finances, services, products, or anything that possesses a price.

 5. List It Down

 Present your agreement on a sheet of paper or document.
 This document keeps a record of all the legal terms and conditions agreed in the arrangement.
 In its simplest sense, this will act as your evidence that will prove regarding the deal of both parties.
 For instance, a widow could sell her vehicle to her friend.
-In this scenario, she could utilize an agreement to prove that her friend is already the full-fledged owner of the said vehicle.
+In this scenario, she could utilize a vehicle agreement to prove that her friend is already the full-fledged owner of the said vehicle.

 6. Resolving Disputes and Agreement Approval